IrregularPersona/AI-Individual-Assignment-04/README.md

 # Laptop Sales Prediction using Artificial Neural Networks

-This project implements a sales prediction model for laptops using an Artificial Neural Network (ANN).
-The model is designed to predict future sales based on historical data.
+This assignment is aimed to predict the sales of Laptops in the month of July given the sales trends from previous months.

 ## Running the program